This post covers the Boston subway system (known as the T), including a subway map, tips on choosing the right train line, fares, and travel cards.

 - wait times can be long in high season due to traffic

-- buses can be crowded in high season
+- buses can be crowded in the high season

 - bad weather is always a risk